Quadratic Chabauty and rational points I: p-adic heights: The Chabauty-Kim method

 and define

 We will mostly be interested in the case when $n=2$.
-In this case, using the standard presentation of the topological fundamental group of a surface of genus $g$ there is an exact sequence
+In this case, using the standard presentation of the topological fundamental group of a surface of genus $g$, we deduce that the sequence of Galois representations